Thinking of Leaving?

 - Share your plan to leave with a safe person, whether that be a family member, friend, pastor, rabbi, doctor, coworker, mentor or advocate.
 Letting someone else know what’s going on can help keep you safe.

-- Pack a bag in advance and keep it in a safe place that can’t be located by your abuser (trunk of a car or a friend’s home).
+- Pack a bag in advance and keep it in a safe place that can’t be located by your abuser.
 If you have children, make sure you pack for them, too.

 - Hide a disposable phone in your car, purse or another discreet location so that you have other means of communication.

 - If your cell phone has a GPS tracker, make sure to turn it off before leaving.
 If you’re unsure whether your phone has a GPS tracker, you can check with your wireless carrier.

 - Make sure that you have all of your personal documents, including:

 - Birth certificates for yourself and your children